 We passed the station of Mayhem.

-Views of us backing up the line.
+Views of us reversing up the line.

-Whistle Post for the Yellow River Bridge.
+Whistle post for the Yellow River bridge.

 Our train crossed the Yellow River.

-The Whistle Post for the Yellow River Bridge from the north.
+The whistle post for the Yellow River bridge from the north.

-A red barn out east of the route.
+A red barn east of the route.

-The Freeport Illinois Central Station.
-From here we drove back to Dave's house and Cathy cooked excellent steaks before I wrote all of the stories from today.
-I want to thank with all my heart Dave for the very special day we spent together today riding these three train trips.
+From here we drove back to Dave's house and Cathy cooked excellent steaks before I wrote all of the stories from yesterday.
+I want to thank Dave, with all my heart, for the very special day we spent together today riding these three train trips.

 RETURN TO THE MAIN PAGE |